equinor/fmu-ensemble/docs/usage.rst

 fmu-ensemble is designed for use in several scenarios:

-* Interactive use in the (i)python interpreter
+* Interactive use in the (i)python interpreter or Jupyter
-* Interactive usage inside a Jupyter environment
 * Part of an ERT workflow, typically after the ensemble is finished as a *POST_WORKFLOW_HOOK*
 * Part of other scripts or utilities, either for analysis or